cjen07/julia_port/README.md

 ### to-do
 - [x] using metaprogramming to support more functions
 - [x] better interface of communicating with julia
 - [x] potentially computational intensive real problem
+- [ ] support more julia syntaxes other than literals and brackets
+- [ ] publish it in hex
+- [ ] build a real-world project with it